jpfulton/blog/content/blog/2023-07-13-google-and-indexingapi/index.md

 ![Google Cloud Console Screenshot](./google-cloud-console-service-accounts.png)

-Once the service account has been created, select the higlighted menu beside the account and choose **Manage Keys**.
+Once the service account has been created, select the highlighted menu beside the account and choose **Manage Keys**.
 On the next screen, choose **Add Key** and select the **JSON** option.
 The key file will be downloaded.
 Store this file _securely_